Moore's Ford lynchings: Memorial committee and reopened investigations

-In 1992, Clinton Adams told the Federal Bureau of Investigation that he had been a witness to the murders at Moore's Ford Bridge.
+In 1992, Clinton Adams told the FBI that he had been a witness to the murders at Moore's Ford Bridge.
 Only ten years old when he saw the lynchings, Adams had avoided talking about them, and had moved away; for 45 years, he feared for his life.
 After extensive research, reporter Laura Wexler wrote a book about the case, Fire in a Canebrake: The Last Mass Lynching in America (2003).
 She said that Adams had "holes in his story."

 In 1992, The Atlanta Constitution reported Adams's story and the history of the unsolved lynchings, raising awareness about the murders.
 Five years later, the Oconee Enterprise, Walton Tribune, and the Athens Daily News also published accounts.
 With the renewed publicity, some people in the community decided to act rather than to continue silence about the case.

 In 1997 Georgia citizens led by Richard "Rich" Rusk established the biracial Moore's Ford Memorial Committee to commemorate the lynching and work for racial reconciliation.
 They have conducted a number of activities, including restoration of cemeteries where the victims were buried, erecting tombstones at the previously unmarked graves, conducting education about the events, and setting up scholarships in the names of those who died.
 In 1998 they held a biracial memorial service on the anniversary of the attack.

 They worked with the Georgia Historical Society to ensure a state historical marker was placed near the murder site.
 It was erected on U.S. Highway 78 in 1999, on the fifty-third anniversary of the incident.
 The marker, 2.4 mi to the west, identifies the site as the location of the last unsolved mass lynching in America.
 Additionally, it recognizes the 1998 memorial service.
 It is believed to be the first highway marker to commemorate a lynching.
 Also in 1999, the Memorial Committee arranged for a military memorial service to honor veteran George Dorsey on the anniversary of the lynching.

-In 2001 Gov. Roy Barnes officially reopened investigation into the case with the Georgia Bureau of Investigation.
+In 2001 Gov. Roy Barnes officially reopened investigation into the case with the Georgia Bureau of Investigation (GBI).
 By 2006, the FBI had reentered the case.
 It was among a dozen cold cases related to the civil rights era which the Department of Justice was investigating.
-In June 2008, as part of this, the Georgia Bureau of Investigation (GBI) and FBI searched an area at a farm home in Walton County near Gratis and collected material which they believed to be related to the lynching.
+In June 2008, as part of this, the GBI and FBI searched an area at a farm home in Walton County near Gratis and collected material which they believed to be related to the lynching.
 While the FBI questioned an 86-year-old man about the lynchings in 2015, it closed its investigation, unable to prosecute any suspect.
 In January 2018, the Georgia Bureau of Investigation officially closed the lynching investigation, ending the effort to bring the perpetrators of the lynching to justice.
 No one was ever charged or prosecuted in the case, which has become known as "America's last mass lynching".